Squarespace Review 2019 - The Benefits & Drawbacks For Small Businesses + SEO

 Domain name, hosting and web builder in one

 You can also register your domain name through Squarespace, lessening the amount of accounts you need to have, not to mention your hosting are all in the one place.
 You can also register your email through Squarespace through their 3rd party provider Gsuite.

 I don't know about you, but as a small business owner myself, I have over 100 password logins and accounts for various things, so anything to make my life simpler is appreciated!

 One little hiccup is if you are in Australia and you want a .com.au URL you need to register your domain name outside of Squarespace, (legal domain name reasons) using a domain name registrar such as GoDaddy.

 If you are a serviced-based business or brick-and-mortar business, Squarespace is your match made in heaven.

-With no need to pay for monthly maintenance (like Wordpress), and everything pretty much working beautifully, Squarespace is an absolute no-brainer, which is why we recommend Squarespace to most of our small business clients.
+With no need to pay for monthly maintenance through a web developer (like Wordpress), Squarespace is a perfect for saving time and money, which is why we recommend Squarespace to the vast majority of our small and medium sized business clients.

 Please share this post with your entrepreneur friends if you found it useful!